MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-101.md

 # Customer List (report)

-The *Customer List* report shows various kinds of basic information for customers.

-For example, the customer posting group, discount group, finance charge and payment information, and so on.

-Use this report, for example, to maintain information in the Customer table.
+The **Customer List** report shows basic information for customers.
+For example, it shows the customer posting group, discount group, finance charge and payment information, and so on.
+Use this report, for example, to maintain information about a customer.

 ## Use cases